sandunmayadunne/github101/readme.md

-#Thi is sample readme

--this is feature a branch
+this is a bad
--the newly added line

- Add other new test line
+ajsdljalds

+asjidja
+asdjaisd
+adskjaposd